aquilahkj/Light.Data.Site/docs/README.md

 # LightData Guide Document

 `Light.Data` is a lightweight ORM framework which based on `dotnet standard 2.0`, through to the entity model class `Attribute` or configuration files relate data table.
-Use core class `DataContext` was carried out on the table to `CURD` operation.
+Use core class `DataContext` was carried out on the table to `CRUD` operation.

 Supported Database